The Green Card: Everything You Need to Know

 Victims of abuse or domestic violence by a U.S. citizen or lawful permanent resident (LPR) spouse or parent may be eligible to apply for a Green Card under the Violence Against Women Act (VAWA).
 The VAWA provides protection and immigration relief to victims of abuse who may be afraid to report the abuse to law enforcement due to fear of deportation.

-To apply for a VAWA-based Green Card, the individual must file a Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, with the USCIS.
+To apply for a VAWA-based Green Card, the individual must file a Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, with the U.S. Citizenship and Immigration Services (USCIS).
 They must demonstrate that they have been subjected to abuse, and that they have a qualifying family relationship with the abuser.

 It is important to note that the VAWA-based Green Card process is confidential, and the USCIS will not notify the abuser about the application.
 The USCIS also provides protections to individuals who have been subjected to abuse and may be afraid to report it to law enforcement.